tintash/clarity-projects/005-nft-1/nft-projects/saadtahir/Frontend/README.md

 Owners can sell their `Velocity` for a minimum price of `10000` micro STX.
 Buyers can buy a `Velocity` for the specified price and a commission of `2.5%` will be cut from the total cost.
 That 2.5% will go to the contract owner and the remaining 97.5% will go to the seller.

+## How to start

+- Open terminal and change directory `cd` to this project's contract and execute `clarinet integrate`
+- Login with the `Devnet.toml` deployer login credentials in `Hiro Wallet Extension`
+- Open terminal and change directory `cd` to this project's front-end and execute `npm start` to start the application.

 ## How to Trade

 - First of all you will have to login with your Hiro Wallet to the website in order to start trading.